 Even during periods of extreme vulnerability for PNG women, CIPE has been able to continue encouraging, supporting and rewarding women’s entrepreneurship through the WBRC.
 CIPE remains committed to realizing equal opportunity and advancement for women in PNG.
 As demonstrated over the past four years since the inception of the WBRC, the impact of the training courses and networks provides women with the agency to unlock their potential as leaders, entrepreneurs, and contributors within their communities.

 The WBRC has gained worldwide attention and has served as a model for similar initiatives in emerging economies and developing countries.
-The PNG WBRC now serves as a model for CIPE’s Center for Women’s Economic Empowerment (CWEE), which has launched similar initiatives with support from the U.S. Department of State’s Bureau of Democracy, Labor, and Human Rights in Afghanistan, Jordan and Guatemala, illustrating the reach of the impact the WBRC has across the world.
+The PNG WBRC now serves as a model for CIPE’s Center for Women’s Economic Empowerment (CWEE), which has launched similar initiatives with support from the U.S. Department of State’s Bureau of Democracy, Labor, and Human Rights in Jordan and Guatemala, illustrating the reach of the impact the WBRC has across the world.
 In this way, the PNG WBRC is laying the foundation for new paths for women entrepreneurs across the globe.